 The Fairfield Board of Education, in accordance with legislation passed by the State of Connecticut, prohibits smoking by anyone in the school and on school grounds at any time, before, during, or after school.
 The use of chewing tobacco or snuff and E-cigarettes is also prohibited anywhere on school grounds, both in the school building an outside the school building.
+Board of Education Policy #5131.6.
 Connecticut Statute Section 1-21b also prohibits smoking in town buildings.